mozilla/chromeless/static-files/md/dev-guide/cfx-tool.md

 This will run a number of tests on the cfx tool, including tests against the documentation.
 Use `cfx testcfx -v` for the specific list of tests.

+**`cfx testpkgs`**

+This will test all of the available CommonJS packages.
+Note that the number of tests run and their success depends on what application they are run with, and which binary is used.

+**`cfx testex`**

+This will test all available example code.
+Note that the number of tests run and their success depends on what application they are run with, and which binary is used.

 **`cfx testall`**

-This will test all of the available packages.
+This will test *everything*: the cfx tool, all available CommonJS packages, and all examples.

 Run options: